The symptoms and severity of amyloidosis depend on which vital organs are affected.

 Treatment of Amyloidosis

-In amyloidosis caused by transthyretin protein deposits, drugs that stabilize transthyretin
+• In amyloidosis caused by transthyretin protein deposits, medications that stabilize transthyretin

-For people with AL amyloidosis, chemotherapy with melphalan and newer drugs such as bortezomib and lenalidomide sometimes with a peripheral stem cell transplant Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
-(See also Overview of... read more can arrest the disease in the bone marrow, and prevent progression of the amyloid deposits.
+For people with AL amyloidosis,stem cell transplant, can arrest the disease in the bone marrow, and prevent progression of the amyloid deposits.
 Radiation therapy can be used in people whose AL amyloidosis is present in only one area (localized disease).

 Organ transplants (for example, a kidney or the heart) have extended the lives of some people with organ failure due to amyloidosis.

-In familial transthyretin amyloidosis, liver transplantation Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
-(See... read more may be used.
+In familial transthyretin amyloidosis,liver transplantation may be used.
 Liver transplantation can slow progression of the disease because the liver is where the mutant protein is produced.
 Interestingly, because there is a shortage of donor organs, the liver removed from a person with familial transthyretin amyloidosis is sometimes transplanted into people with a fatal liver disease such as cirrhosis or liver cancer.
 Such a "domino transplant" is possible because a liver from a person with familial transthyretin amyloidosis is otherwise a normally functioning liver.
 Although people who receive a liver from a person with familial transthyretin amyloidosis may eventually develop amyloidosis themselves, the transplant can save their lives in the short term.

 Drugs Mentioned In This Article